Programs > Brochure

-AcademicsStudents arrive in Heidelberg six weeks before the actual start of the university semester, allowing them time for a preliminary course designed to prepare students for the University Language Proficiency Exam (DSH).
+AcademicsStudents arrive in Heidelberg six weeks before the actual start of the university semester for a preliminary course designed to prepare students for the University Language Proficiency Exam (DSH).
 Nearly all undergraduate courses at Universität Heidelberg are taught in German, so the DSH exam plays a major role in determining which courses are suited for you.
-Once students have taken the DSH exam, they will have a week break.
 Aside from the mandatory preliminary course, students enroll in four additional courses, or three courses and an academic internship.
 Most courses earn three U.S. credits.
 Occasionally, a course might have a tutorial or a lab earning an additional credit.
 Your total number of credits as a full year student will be 30-32 credits.
-Read more about academic options.

 F&M requires all students to enroll in a full course load at the host institution or off-campus study program.
 You can typically find this information on the program partner's website.
 In many cases, this will be four or five courses for a semester.
 Many programs grant course credit in U.S. semester credit hours.
 Franklin & Marshall will award four F&M course credits for a total of 15 or 16 U.S. semester credit hours.
 If the total number of credits for your program is more than 16 or less than 15, divide the total number by four to find out how many course credits you will receive.

 Courses on off-campus study programs must be taken for a letter grade, not on a pass/no pass basis.
 Grades from off-campus study program courses will appear on your Franklin & Marshall transcript, but they will not be calculated into your cumulative GPA.